 Coronavirus information for births, marriages and deaths

 We are working to minimise the impact of the coronavirus on bereavement and registration services.
 For that reason, we have introduced temporary changes to continue to reduce the risk of transmission.

 Funerals, burials and cremations

 Arranging a funeral, burial or cremation is a difficult thing to do at any time, and under the current circumstances even more so.
 Our cemeteries and crematorium remain open and we have introduced the following temporary changes:

-- Our office at Gilroes is now only open for appointments only.
+Our office at Gilroes Crematorium remains open for appointments only.
 To make an appointment please phone 0116 373 7327.